Kignof/JDR/Races/Minos.md

 ### Feared Reputation:
 Disadvantage Persuasion with any stranger or hostile that does not know Minos (must be known, not granted by a spell).
 Unwelcome in most settlements.
+### Powerful Build.
+You count as one size larger when determining your carrying capacity and the weight you can push, drag, or lift.
+### Pummelling Horns:
+After making a melee attack with Horns during your turn, as a reaction you can make the target take a Strength saving throw of 6 + your Proficiency + your Strength modifier, on failure they are pushed 10 feet.
+If used as with a Goring Rush or the Charger feat, the target is also knocked Prone.
+### Long Horns:
+Once per turn you can perform as an action an unarmed strike (headbutt) at 1d6 + STR piercing, 2d6 + STR at level 8, and 3d6 + STR at level 20.
 ### Languages:
 Speak Minos (no written form).